citelao/sensible/4-hackers.md

 This can be reassuring if you don't know what hackers even *want* from you.
 There are many things to hack and many ways to hack them, but at the end of the day criminals want your money.

-Every year, Verizon publishes a massive report examining thousands of successful data breaches across thousands of businesses<!-- TODO cite -->.
+Every year, Verizon's Data Breach Investigations Report examines hacker's motives.
 And every year, it's clear: **almost all data breaches are financially-motivated or for espionage** (corporate and government-affiliated).
 Hacking for fun, ideology, or grudge all trail distantly behind<!-- TODO cite -->.

 <aside class="sidenote">
 Or, in Verizon's words: